Embedded insurance is one of the hottest trends in the industry in 2024.

 At a strategic level, embedded insurance helps to address the growing global “protection gap” – the difference between the coverage people need and what they actually purchase.

-According to the latest report by Sigma, in 2023 just 38% of the global economic losses, amounting to USD 108 billion out of a total of USD 280 billion, were covered by insurance.
+According to the latest report by Sigma, just 38% of the global economic losses, amounting to USD 108 billion out of a total of USD 280 billion, were covered by insurance.

 These gaps highlight a huge opportunity for non-insurance brands to partner with the insurance industry, using embedded insurance to engage customers in new ways and close these gaps.